Adaptive Human Trajectory Prediction via Latent Corridors: Conclusion

 \section{Conclusion}

 In this work, we formalize and study the problem of adaptive trajectory prediction: the ability of human predictors to adapt to changing deployment conditions and environments.
 To this end, we proposed a lightweight adaptation approach grounded in image-based prompt tuning called latent corridors.
-Through extensive experiments on both simulated and real world pedestrian datasets, we observed that latent corridors enable a data-efficient way to adapt pre-trained predictors to new scene-specific human behavior.
+Through extensive experiments on both simulated and real-world pedestrian datasets, we observed that latent corridors enable a data-efficient way to adapt pre-trained predictors to new deployment-scene-specific human behavior.